identitatem/idp-mgmt-operator/README.md

 ```
 6. run `make publish` - this should acquire any dependencies and push to quay!
 7. To test, run `make deploy-catalog`.
 This will create a catalogsource on your hub cluster and you can install the test catalog from OperatorHub.
+8. PS: Do not commit changes in bundle/manifests/idp-mgmt-operator.clusterserviceversion.yaml

 # Tagging and Generating a Release